OfficeDev/office-scripts-docs/docs/tutorials/excel-tutorial.md

 Before starting this tutorial, you'll need access to Office Scripts, which requires the following:

 - Excel on the web.
-- (When Office Scripts is available) Ask your administrator to enable Office Scripts on your account, which adds the **Automate** tab to the ribbon.
+- When Office Scripts is available, ask your administrator to enable Office Scripts on your account, which adds the **Automate** tab to the ribbon.

 > [!IMPORTANT]
 > This tutorial is intended for people with beginner to intermediate-level knowledge of JavaScript or TypeScript.
 If you're new to JavaScript, we recommend reviewing the [Mozilla JavaScript tutorial](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Introduction).
 Visit [Office Scripts in Excel on the web](../overview/excel.md) to learn more about the script environment.